 Military Life Insurance Misunderstood

 As military families, we often think many of our benefits “cover everything!”
 The more seasoned you are as a military family you realize that there are some instances to look into outside options.
 The thing is, many of your fellow families are doing this.
 It’s just not something they find interesting enough to talk about…like that awesome deal at the exchange!

 Military life insurance is not an understood topic within the military community.
 My clients are constantly saying “thank goodness you understand this stuff!”
-Despite all the financial training the military offers.
-Financial training provided does not always cover life insurance options.
+Despite all the financial training the military offers it does not always cover life insurance.